populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/others/Resample_2.rst.txt

 Resample_2 brick
 ================

-Setting regions of interest to the resolution of the reference_image
+Setting regions of interest to the resolution of the *reference_image* using skimage.transform.resize().

-    - ROIs are defined from doublet_list parameter as doublet_list[0][0] + doublet_list[0][1] + '.nii',
+    - ROIs are defined from *doublet_list* parameter as doublet_list[0][0] + doublet_list[0][1] + '.nii',
       doublet_list[1][0] + doublet_list[1][1] + '.nii',
       etc.